Reporter must give RCMP material about accused terrorist: Supreme Court

 OTTAWA — A Vice Media reporter must give the RCMP material he gathered for stories about an accused terrorist, the Supreme Court of Canada has ruled in a case that pitted press freedoms against the investigative powers of police.

-Vice Media said the decision made it a “dark day for press freedom.”
+Vice Media said the ruling made it a “dark day for press freedom.”

+Organizations representing Canadian journalists also decried the decision as setback that imperils their work.

+“Police have an important job to do in protecting us from crime, but they cannot expect journalists to do that job for them,” said Martin O’Hanlon, president of CWA Canada, a union that represents over 6,000 media workers.
+“The media is not, nor should it ever be, an arm of the state.”

 In 2014, reporter Ben Makuch wrote three articles about the involvement of Farah Mohamed Shirdon, formerly of Calgary, with the Islamic State of Iraq and the Levant.